BerndHagen/Transmit-Receive-Data-Sync-Tool/README.md

 After the Receiver displays the message **File has been received**, the file will be available in the selected save location.

+> **Important:** Make sure to run both applications as an administrator.
+Otherwise, Windows might block the file transfers, causing the applications not to work properly.

 # Copyright

 Transmit-Receive is licensed under the **MIT License**.
 You are granted permission, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this project and its associated documentation files, under the following conditions: